jenyss/doc-extractor-llama-cloud/README.md

      * **Column E – Target Column Name (Transposed):**
        The name of the corresponding column that will appear in the generated Excel file.
 This column represents the transformed output structure.

    * A source PDF (CatalogueSept2024.pdf) that contains the unstructured data.
-Put them in a data/ folder (or update the paths as needed).
+Put them in a data/ folder (or update the paths in the code as needed).

       Example: [CatalogSept2024.xlsx](https://github.com/jenyss/doc-extractor-llama-cloud/blob/main/data/CatalogSept2024.xlsx)<br>
       Example: [Mappring_Table.xlsx](https://github.com/jenyss/doc-extractor-llama-cloud/blob/main/data/Mapping_Table.xlsx)